AdamBoley/CodingIntro/README.md

 - Use a `.` and then a class name to target all elements carrying that class
 - Use a `#` and then an id name to target the specific element with that ID
 - Use an element name - `div`, `p`, `span`, etc to target all elements of that type

+HTML and CSS can be used to achieve almost anything

+Go crazy and see what you can do